Toyota Prius review - Practicality, comfort and boot space

 The Prius is 4,575mm in length, 1,760mm wide and stands 1,470mm tall, which means it's a little longer than a Hyundai Ioniq or a Volkswagen Golf, but not quite so wide as either of these hatchback rivals.

 It’s spacious up front thanks to plenty of headroom and a dashboard that sits away from the driver.
 In the back, however, while kneeroom is good and you can fit three people at a squeeze, headroom isn’t the best.
 This is due to Toyota relocating the Prius’s battery from the boot to under the rear seat.
 Consequently the rear seats sit high, and when combined with the sloping roofline, this means headroom is reduced.
 It’s a shame Toyota didn’t think more about this, especially given Prius’s popularity with private hire drivers.

-There is some better news though – it now means the boot is larger.
-There’s 502 litres with the seats up (457 with a space saver spare wheel) and this grows to 1,633 litres with the seats down.
+Moving the battery now means the boot is larger, although it’s still less generous than a family hatchback like a Volkswagen Golf.
+There are 343 litres with the seats up (a Yaris-rivalling 297 litres with a space saver spare wheel) and this grows to around 1,400 litres with the seats down.
 The boot area is also wide and square with no awkward protrusions spoiling the space on offer.

 With just 191 litres of boot space, the Prius Plug-in is way down on that offered by its standard hybrid sibling and the 341 litres in the Ioniq PHEV.
 That deficiency is due to the enlarged battery pack that takes up space under the boot floor, and although there’s a little flap to store the charging cables, this impact on practicality is disappointing for a family car.

 In this review

 - 1Toyota Prius reviewThe latest Prius continues to pioneer hybrid tech, but it's also a great family car